marktube/Line2Plane/README.md

-# Plane reconstruction from lines
+# Plane reconstruction from 3D lines

-### Linear Fitting in Parameter Space

-### Parameter Estimation of Probabilistic Model
+Input: 3D lines set

+Output: Planes fitting lines

+It can be resolved as a clustering problem

+Algorithm Detail: like GMM(Gaussian Mixture Model), using Bayes theorem, assume the probablity of lines is decided by probability of planes and conditional probability of lines giving plane